By Marina de Regt

 The demonstration on April 22 started as a protest against terrorism, organized by the government, but gradually turned into a protest against the government itself.
 Some of the protesters held the government accountable for the horrific killing of their fellow countrymen.
 The main reason behind the burgeoning number of Ethiopians migrating abroad is the lack of employment possibilities, and the deteriorating situation in the countryside.
 Ethiopia is considered to be developing economically but only a small part of the population is benefiting from this alleged growth; the money entering the country is not used to create new jobs in urban areas and develop the countryside.
 The large majority of the Ethiopian population is living in rural areas and farmers are increasingly unable to make a living.
 As a result, many people see migration as the only chance to improve their livelihood.
 They take huge risks that would not be necessary if only the situation at home was better.
 Thus, instead of discussing ways to solve the “immigration problems” of Fortress Europe, it would be better if European politicians put more pressure on the Ethiopian government to improve the living conditions of its population.

-Marina de Regt is assistant professor at the Department of Social and Cultural Anthropology of the Vrije Universiteit Amsterdam.
-She specializes in gender issues in Yemen and Ethiopia.
+Marina de Regt is Assistant Professor at the Department of Social and Cultural Anthropology of VU University Amsterdam, The Netherlands.
+She specializes in gender and migration in and between Yemen and Ethiopia.